-Credit is complicated, but here is a quick-ish overview.
+Credit is complicated, and we love talking about it so here is a quick-ish overview.

 - Personal Information: this section includes your name, social security number, date of birth, address, and current employer.